vircadia/vircadia-docs-sphinx/docs/source/host/maintain-domain/script-maintenance.rst

 2. Open your domain settings.

     * For cloud hosted domains: Open a browser and enter the URL http://<insert your server's IP address here>:40100/settings.
 Log in when prompted.
-    * For local servers on Windows: Click on the High Fidelity icon in the system tray, then click 'Settings'.
+    * For local servers on Windows: Click on the Vircadia icon in the system tray, then click 'Settings'.
-    * For local servers on Mac: Right-click the High Fidelity icon on the top menu bar, then click 'Settings'.
+    * For local servers on Mac: Right-click the Vircadia icon on the top menu bar, then click 'Settings'.
     * For any OS: Open a browser and enter the URL http://localhost:40100/settings.
 3. On the top menu bar, select **Content > Scripts**.
 4. Under 'Persistent Scripts', click the ``+`` icon.